US Funding Resource Page

 Leveraging Federal Funds for Shared Micromobility

-Below, we have provided a spreadsheet that outlines current and future opportunities for federal funding programs in the Bipartisan Infrastructure Law that could support the planning, design, and/or implementation of shared micromobility or supportive infrastructure, such as protected bike lane infrastructure.
+Below, we have provided a spreadsheet that outlines current and future opportunities for federal funding programs in the Infrastructure Investment and Jobs Act (IIJA) that could support the planning, design, and/or implementation of shared micromobility or supportive infrastructure, such as protected bike lane infrastructure.
 This represents the best of our knowledge so far, and is subject to interpretation and further USDOT guidance, which is evolving particularly as new programs are rolled out.